Apidog Docs

 1.

-Example Name > OAS Key > Serial Number (auto-incremented from1).
+Example Name > OAS Key > Serial Number (auto-incremented from 1).

 2.